NoKV Architecture Overview

 request | commit queue/worker | waiter path (Wait) | IncrRef on enqueue; Wait does one DecrRef; zero returns request to pool and releases entries. |

-table | level/main+ingest lists, block cache | table iterators, prefetch workers | Removed tables are decremented once after manifest+in-memory swap; zero deletes SST. |
+table | level/main+landing lists, block cache | table iterators, prefetch workers | Removed tables are decremented once after manifest+in-memory swap; zero deletes SST. |

 Skiplist / ART index | memtable | iterators | Iterator creation increments index ref; iterator Close decrements; double-close is idempotent. |